 Like our synagogue, our Playschool is unique and welcomes children from all backgrounds.
 We provide a vibrant learning environment for children between the ages 2 and 5, under the supervision of dedicated and nurturing teachers.
-Our curriculum integrates age-appropriate academics, structured play and art, early socialization activities, and celebration of Jewish festivals and customs.
-In addition to early and late care, the Playschool offers optional Afterschool Arts programs featuring cooking, science, art, movement, and music.
+Our curriculum integrates age-appropriate academics, structured play and art, early socialization activities, and a celebration of Jewish festivals and customs.
+In addition to early and late care, the Playschool offers optional Afterschool Arts programs featuring themed activities in cooking, science, art, movement, and music.
 At the end of the academic year, students can enroll in our fun-filled summer camp programs.

 Enroll Today!
 Applications are still being accepted for the 2018-19 academic year, starting in September.